dakyskye/dxhd/README.md

 * in-place reloading (`dxhd -r`)
 * calculating the time parsing a config file took (`dxhd -p`)
 * support for any shell scripting language (sh, bash, ksh, zsh, python, perl etc.) given as a shebang
+* support for global variable declarations in a config
 * support for scripting, as much as a user wishes!

 ### Demo